-Selfie deaths: five people who died while taking a selfie
+Selfie deaths: six people who died taking a selfie

 Electrocuted on top of a train

 A 21 year-old man was killed when he climbed onto the top of a stationary train to take a selfie with friends and accidentally touched a high-voltage power cable running overhead.
-The Local says that the Andalusian man was killed instantly by the 35,000 volt charge, but another member of the group survived the shock.
+According to The Local, the Andalusian man was killed instantly by the 35,000 volt charge, but another member of the group survived the shock.

 Plunge from cliff edge

 A Polish couple living in Portugal with their two young children stumbled off a cliff edge while trying to take a selfie.
 The unnamed pair fell hundreds of feet from the scenic Cabo da Raca coastline, after apparently crossing a safety barrier in their quest for a striking picture.
 Their two children, aged five and six, witnessed the tragedy but were otherwise unharmed, the Daily Mail reports.

 Oscar Otero Aguilar made international headlines after he accidentally shot himself dead while posing for a selfie with a handgun.
 The 21-year-old Mexican had been drinking with friends when he decided to take a picture with the weapon, which discharged, fatally injuring him.
 The Daily Telegraph notes that Aguilar's Facebook profile was full of snaps showing him posing alongside drinks, cars and women.

 Fall from 30ft-high railway bridge